techidaily/site-facebook/source/_posts/entering-new-realms-how-metaverse-contrasts-with-vrs-six-features.md

  The term was originally used in the novel Snow Crash, originally published in 1992 by Neal Stephenson.
 In the novel, the metaverse is a virtual shared space that incorporates virtual reality, augmented reality, and the internet.

- The[idea of a metaverse](http://www.makeuseof.com/what-is-the-metaverse/) announced by Facebook and other tech companies does appear to be highly similar to this description.
+ The [idea of a metaverse](http://www.makeuseof.com/what-is-the-metaverse/) announced by Facebook and other tech companies does appear to be highly similar to this description.
 While the exact definition appears to depend on who is speaking, it's basically a new version of the internet that places a greater emphasis on virtual worlds.

  Rather than visiting websites using a browser, you will access information by navigating a virtual world with the option of using both virtual and augmented reality.